 - Friendly fraudsters can make claims that are hard to disprove.

+Are you looking for a way to prevent disputes?
 The experts at Chargebacks911® can create a custom comprehensive chargeback management solution suited to the unique needs of your business.
 Contact us today for a free chargeback analysis and see how much you could save.

 Delivery confirmation is a written or electronic notification received from a shipping provider.
 This notification informs the sender that a shipment has reached its final destination.

 How do I confirm my USPS delivery confirmation?

 USPS's Proof of Delivery is a service that provides senders with a letter or email containing the delivery information and an image of the recipient's signature (if available).
 This is especially useful for important documents or high-value items.

 You can get delivery confirmation by choosing a shipping service that offers this feature, such as USPS, UPS, or FedEx, and then selecting the delivery confirmation option when creating a shipping label for the package.
 This service typically provides tracking and confirmation details either online or via email once the package is delivered.

 Does delivery confirmation mean tracking?

 Delivery confirmation is not the same as tracking.
 It simply verifies the delivery of a package, whereas tracking provides detailed information about a package's journey and current location throughout the shipping process.
 Tracking often includes delivery confirmation as part of its service.

 Delivery confirmation does not always require a signature.
 It primarily confirms that a package has been delivered, with or without a signature.
 However, some services offer the option of a signature as additional proof of delivery.